 Hatchlings may start out with a lot of gray on the head and ground areas, which then develops into the reds, oranges, or browns they will have as adults.
-In some specimens the ground color
+In some specimens the ground color can become darker than the saddle color.

-Many breeders have also observed that in full clutches of known hets, male hets will show much more of the traits. than the female hets.
+Many breeders have also observed that in full clutches of known hets, male hets will show much more of the traits than the female hets.
 The differences may be obvious enough to identify males and females by looking at their patterns.
 It's possible that this difference is either related to or a direct result of the masque gene.